MrSlimCoder/MrSlimCoder/README.md

 ° Published articles for my publisher on Medium also helping developer community on dev.to.

-° I'm also known as "Slim Coder" which is derived from "Eminem" another name "Slim Shady" , "Slim Coder" is a fictional character which manage all my dev accounts LOL i.e github, stackoverflow, youtube etc.

-° Slim is everywhere don't forget to follow him by using his hashtag #slimcoder.

 ° Thank you for visiting my profile.